razzeee/flathub-metadata-bot/README.md

 ### Modes

-- **all** (default) - Generates keywords, summary, AND description in a single PR
+- **all** (default) - Generates keywords, summary, AND description
+  - You'll be prompted to accept/regenerate/skip each one individually
+  - Only accepted values will be included in the final PR
-  - Most efficient way to improve app metadata
+  - Most flexible approach
-  - All changes combined into one pull request
 - **keywords** - Generates 5-8 SEO-optimized keywords for search discoverability
   - Added to both `.desktop` and appstream XML files
 - **summary** - Generates a concise summary following Flathub quality guidelines